geraldinepascal/FROGS/README.md

     cutadapt
         Version: >=1.7
-            Note : Since version 1.12 of cutadapt, the memory usage increases drastically.
+            Note : With the cutadapt version 1.12, the memory usage increases drastically.
-                   We advise you to install at most the cutadapt 1.11 version Named as: cutadapt
+                   We advise our user to install, at most, the cutadapt version  1.11 Named as: cutadapt
         Tools: preprocess
         Download: https://github.com/marcelm/cutadapt